-UGA-Griffin provides students with all the tools to be successful laying the foundation for a 97% retention rate.
+UGA-Griffin provides its students with all of the tools they need to be successful in their studies.
+Is it any wonder then that we have a 97% retention rate?

 Resources for Current Students